Axstane Hundred

-The Hundred of Dartford and Wilmington did not exist at the time of the Norman Conquest, and the parishes of Dartford and Wilmington were accounted as part of Axstane in Domesday Book.
+The Hundred of Dartford and Wilmington did not exist at the time of the Norman Conquest in 1066, and the parishes of Dartford and Wilmington were accounted as part of Axstane in the Domesday Book of 1086.

 The importance of the hundred courts declined from the 17th century, and most of their powers were extinguished with the establishment of county courts in 1867.
 In 1894 the Hundred was succeeded by Dartford Rural District, which was then created out of the same parishes, with the addition of Wilmington and Crayford.

 Dartford Poor Law Union

 Dartford Poor Law Union was formed on 19 May 1836, covering roughly the same area as the Hundred of Axstane.
 Its operation was overseen by an elected Board of Guardians, 24 in number, representing the following 21 constituent parishes (figures in brackets indicate numbers of Guardians if more than one):

 Ash, Bexley (2), Crayford (2), Darenth, Dartford (2), Eynsford, Erith, Farningham, Fawkham, Hartley, Horton Kirby, Kingsdown, Longfield, Lullingstone, Ridley, Southfleet, Stone, Sutton-at-Hone, Swanscombe, East Wickham, Wilmington.

 The area was 34,139 acres (138 km2).
 Population in 1851: 9,869; Houses: 1,852.

 The population by parish was as follows:

 The Hundred of Axstane belonged to the Lathe of Sutton at Hone.